Treatment for Esophageal Cancer in Philadelphia

 Esophageal cancer is a type of cancer where the cancer cells form in the tissues of the patient’s esophagus.
 The esophagus is the muscular tube that moves food and liquids from your throat to your stomach to be digested.

 Esophageal cancer usually starts in the cells that line the inside of your esophagus.
 In the United States, esophageal cancer typically occurs in the lower portion of the esophagus.
 It is typically more common in men than in women.
+The gastroenterologists at Philadelphia Gastroenterology Consultants are board-certified in gastroenterology and highly experienced in diagnosing treating esophageal cancer.
+Call (215) 742-9900 to schedule an appointment at our office in Philadelphia, PA today!

 What are the more common types of Esophageal Cancer?